Southwestern Railways: History

-Between 1871 and 1876, lines from Zhmerynka to Volochysk and from Berdychiv to Shepetivka were added, and between 1890 and 1897, the lines from Zhmerynka to Mohyliv-Podilskyi, Koziatyn to Uman, Khrystynivka to Shpola and Berdychiv to Zhytomyr; 1897 was also the year when the Fastiv Railways were added to the SWR.
-Volyn Railways were brought into the SWR in 1902, the same year that the line from Kyiv to Korosten was built.
+Between 1871 and 1876, segments from Zhmerynka to Volochysk and from Berdychiv to Shepetivka were added, and between 1890 and 1897, the segments from Zhmerynka to Mohyliv-Podilskyi, Koziatyn to Uman, Khrystynivka to Shpola and Berdychiv to Zhytomyr; 1897 was also the year when the Fastiv line was added to the SWR.
+The Volyn line was brought into the SWR in 1902, the same year that the segment from Kyiv to Korosten was built.
 By the beginning of World War I, the total length of the SWR system was 3096 km.